 I think it is fair to say that most queries we receive from businesses are related to the conduct of their staff.

 Fortunately, most cases concern low levels of misconduct which can be tackled formally or informally but seldom result in someone losing their job.
-However, sometimes the actions of an employee are so severe that dismissal seems the only option.
+However, sometimes the actions of an employee are so severe that gross misconduct dismissal seems the only option.

-Most employee handbooks will give a list of examples of gross misconduct such as:
+Most employee handbooks will give a list of examples of gross misconduct, such as: